SanctuarySystems/Sanctuary/README.md

 Comments display the username, the message, how long ago it was posted, an options button that slides up a modal with additional features such as reporting, and the current vote count with the option to upvote or downvote a comment.

+**Comments Page Features**
+* Comments display information such as username, body text, how long it was posted, and vote count
+  * Time ago posted is updated live using the 'moment' module
+* Ability to upvote or downvote a comment once
+  * Comments under a confession are sorted by vote count from greatest to least, top to bottom
+* Comments have an options button that slides up a modal with additional features such as reporting
+  * Reported comments will send notifications to the owner of the space who will be able to view the comment and/or ban the user.
 * Utilized lazy loading with Flat List to improve app performance and increase comment load times